bcgsc/transabyss/README.md

   bash sample_dataset/analyze.sh
 ```

-Please see TUTORIAL.txt for more information on the usage of each application.
+Please see [TUTORIAL.txt] for more information on usage of each application.

 --------------------------------------------------------------------------------